mycarneedsthis.com

 How to Read the Score

 Higher scores indicate above-average safety, efficiency, and value relative to class peers, after reliability adjustments.
 Compare scores within the same vehicle class for the most useful read, since class medians anchor several of the components above.
+A two-point gap is noise; a ten-point gap is meaningful.

 What the Score Does Not Cover